jirivorel/Hands-on_2023-11_IBP/README.md

 ## Dedicated resources

 As is typical for grid computing, all submitted jobs are sorted into specific [queues](https://docs.metacentrum.cz/advanced/queues-in-meta/) (mainly based on the amount of requested resources).
 The combination of the required resources and the current infrastructure load determines the delay between the job submission and the start of the calculation.
 Very demanding jobs can wait in the queue for several days before all the required resources are free.
-We will use a special queue `XYZ` reserved only for this course to avoid this delay.
+We will use a special queue `MetaSeminar` reserved for this course to avoid this delay.
 This queue employs two ida machines (`ida7` and `ida25`), each with 20 CPU cores and 128 GB RAM.

 > [!IMPORTANT]
 > Each job submitted during this course needs to target this dedicated queue.
-As you will see later, interactive jobs will include a parameter `-q XYZ`, and batch jobs will include the line `#PBS -q XYZ`.
+As you will see later, interactive jobs will include a parameter `-q MetaSeminar` and batch jobs will include a line `#PBS -q MetaSeminar`.
 In both cases, the job scheduler [PBSPro](https://docs.metacentrum.cz/basics/concepts/#pbs-servers) will send jobs to this specified queue.

 ## Data and tools